 - Harry's "Oh, that reminds me, Cedric?
 Graveyards," and Cedric reflexively responding, "Run like hell."

-- Sarcastic Confession: Harry constantly tells the truth about how he knows certain things, stating specifically that no one would believe the truth.
+- Sarcastic Confession: Harry occasionally tells the truth about how he knows certain things, stating specifically that no one would believe the truth.
 In chapter 19, he recaps the entirety of the original timeline to a disbelieving Dumbledore.

 - Scaled Up: Harry's Animagus form is a snake.

-- Screw the Rules, I Have Money!: Harry is constantly able to bribe government officials for whatever he wants, including a Time Turner for Hermione and a pardon for Sirius.
+- Screw the Rules, I Have Money!: Harry is constantly able to bribe government officials for whatever he wants, including a Time-Turner for Hermione and paperwork for a pardon for Sirius.

-- Set Right What Once Was Wrong: Harry spends time defeating Voldemort earlier with a far lower body count, but admits that the future he came from was pretty good anyway.
+- Set Right What Once Was Wrong: Downplayed.
+Harry spends some time defeating Voldemort earlier with a far lower body count, but admits that the future he came from was already pretty good.